 Endurance increases were also helped by practice outside of hiking.
 During the week we focused on endurance with trail running.
 Although not a favorite exercise of mine, I came to appreciate the endurance improvements it made in future hikes.

 The practice also included doing the little extras.
 In the Kilimanjaro example, we knew that altitude was going to play a factor.
 We got a couple of inexpensive O2 masks to help prepare us for the reduced oxygen.

 In the end, practicing what you’ll expect makes a world of difference.”

 Laurel Robbins, Monkeys and Mountains Adventure Travel

-For example, if a typical day on the long distance hike is 15 km, 1000 m of elevation gain, I’ll try to do day hikes that are 20 km, 1200 m of elevation gain.
-That way, I’m training for harder conditions than I’ll be encountering which makes the trek much more enjoyable.
+For example, if a typical day on the long-distance hike is 15 km, 1000 m of elevation gain, I’ll try to do day hikes that are 20 km, 1200 m of elevation gain.
+That way, I’m training for harder conditions than I’ll be encountering which makes hiking much more enjoyable.

 Another tip is to try to train on similar terrain.
 For example, while I hike regularly, I rarely train on stairs.
 And if you do the gorgeous day-hikes along the Italian Riviera where there are a lot of stairs on the trails, it’s helpful to train on stairs prior to hiking on them for five days straight.

 Another training tip that I find useful is doing hard workouts a few days in a row.
 It’s great if you can do a two or three-day hike before your long-distance trek but if this isn’t possible, then do tough hour-long workouts for several days.
 For example, I might do a difficult strength-building workout.
 The next day my legs will be really sore.
 The last thing I feel like doing is another leg workout or going for a run or bike ride but I force myself to do it anyway.